Wecasa Terms and Conditions

 The Customer expressly undertakes:

-• to have a proper, polite and appropriate attitude towards the Partners (for example, wearing underwear during an At-Home Service massage, which are massages for well-being).
+• To have a proper, polite, and appropriate attitude towards the Partners (for example, wearing underwear during an At-Home Service massage, which is a massage for well-being).

-• to not cancel Bookings in a recurrent or repetitive way.
+• Not to cancel Bookings recurrently or repetitively.

-• to provide Partners with the best possible working environment so that they can provide the At-home Service under the best conditions (for example, provide a room with enough space).
+• To provide Partners with the best possible working environment to provide the At-home Service under the best conditions (for example, providing a room with enough space).

-• to inform the Partner of any conditions specific to the At-home Services, and in particular, inform the Partner of the presence of any animals in the Customer's home (this may prevent certain Partners with allergies from providing At-home Services); and
+• To inform the Partner of any conditions specific to the At-home Services, and in particular, to inform the Partner of the presence of any animals in the Customer's home (this may prevent certain Partners with allergies from providing At-home Services); and

 11.3 PARTNER COMMITMENTS